-Cyprus law does not draw a distinction between foreign and domestic secured creditors.
-If correct procedures have been followed, a claim will be regarded as valid.
+Cyprus law does not draw a distinction between foreign and domestic secured creditors.14 If correct procedures have been followed, a claim will be regarded as valid.
 The concept of non-discrimination is enshrined in the Constitution of Cyprus and is a crucial factor in the ability of the country to attract relatively high levels of foreign investment.
 Additionally, mechanisms exist for the recognition and enforcement of a foreign judgment or arbitration award via:

-- 1. EU Regulations 1215/2012 on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters (recast) and 805/2004 creating a European Enforcement Order for uncontested claims; - 2.
+- 1. EU Regulations 44/2001 on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters and 805/2004 creating a European Enforcement Order for uncontested claims; - 2.
 Common Law; - 3.
 Statute; and - 4.
 Bilateral treaties and multilateral conventions.

-Regulations 1215/2012, the successor to the original Brussels I regulation 44/2001, and 805/2004 apply to all judgments given in civil and commercial matters by the courts of EU member states except Denmark.
+Regulations 44/2001 and 805/2004 apply to all judgments given in civil and commercial matters by the courts of EU member states except Denmark.
 However, neither Regulation extends to revenue, customs or administrative matters.
-The objective of the Regulations was to achieve the free circulation of judgments within the member states by means of a legal instrument that is binding and directly applicable in all member states.
+The idea behind the Regulations was to achieve the free circulation of judgments within the member states by means of a legal instrument that is binding and directly applicable in all member states.
 The Regulations aim to unify the rules of conflict of jurisdiction in civil and commercial matters and to simplify the recognition and enforcement procedures for judgments in member states.